 Arrival and departure

 - You can find information on ongoing flight operations at Vienna Airport on the airport's website.
-Please note that an FFP2 mask must be worn in all areas of the airport.
+The requirement to wear FFP2 masks at the airport will be lifted on June 1, 2022.

-- Services operated by the City Airport Train CAT from the airport to Wien Mitte station have been suspended until further notice.
-However, smooth transfers from and to the airport continue to be provided by trains of Austrian Federal Railways (ÖBB) and buses. ÖBB guarantees that its trains are cleaned and disinfected several times daily.
-Here as well, FFP2 masks must be worn on all trains and in the stations.
+- Services operated by the City Airport Train CAT from the airport to Wien Mitte Station will resume on March 29, 2022.
+Smooth transfers from and to the airport are provided by trains of Austrian Federal Railways (ÖBB) and buses. ÖBB guarantees that its trains are cleaned and disinfected several times daily.
+Wearing an FFP2 mask is mandatory on all trains within Vienna.

 - Alternative ways to travel from/to the airport to/from Vienna